shaolaizheyitao/MQTT/servers.md

 ## emqttd

-[emqttd](https://github.com/emqtt/emqttd) is a massively scalable and clusterable MQTT V3.1/V3.1.1 broker written in Erlang/OTP.
-Latest release(0.17) of emqttd broker is scaling to 1.3 million MQTT connections on a 12 Core, 32G CentOS server.
+[emqttd](https://github.com/emqtt/emqttd) is a distributed, massively scalable, highly extensible MQTT message broker written in Erlang/OTP.

-emqttd is fully open source and licensed under the Apache Version 2.0. emqttd implements both MQTT V3.1 and V3.1.1 protocol specifications, and supports WebSocket, STOMP, SockJS, CoAP and MQTT-SN at the same time.
+emqttd is fully open source and licensed under the Apache Version 2.0.
+EMQ implements both MQTT V3.1 and V3.1.1 protocol specifications, and supports MQTT-SN, CoAP, WebSocket, STOMP and SockJS at the same time.

-The emqttd project provides a scalable, distributed, extensible open-source MQTT broker for IoT, M2M and Mobile applications that hope to handle millions of concurrent MQTT clients.
+emqttd provides a scalable, reliable, enterprise-grade MQTT message Hub for IoT, M2M, Smart Hardware and Mobile Messaging Applications.

+The 1.0 release of the emqttd broker has scaled to 1.3 million concurrent MQTT connections on a 12 Core, 32G CentOS server.

+Please visit [emqtt.io](http://emqtt.io/) for more service.
+Follow us on Twitter: [@emqtt](https://twitter.com/emqtt)

 ## Xively